 Migrant Domestic Workers in Hong Kong

-There are approximately 390,000 migrant domestic workers in Hong Kong, with the majority coming from the Philippines and Indonesia.
-These workers comprise approximately 10% of the employed population.
-(As of March 2019/Source: Hong Kong Immigration Department) and are an indispensable part of Hong Kong’s labour market.
+According to government statistics*, nearly 8% of Hong Kong population is of ethnic minority background, this includes over 370,000 migrant domestic helpers work around the clock to serve Hong Kong families, caring for the children and elderly.
 Yet, many of them do not understand their basic rights and the different kinds of labour protection available to them.
 Some frequently encounter unreasonable treatment including long working hours, undesirable living environments, leave deduction, wage default, exploitation by employment agencies, etc. There are even cases of physical and mental abuse, as well as sexual harassment.
 As many migrant domestic workers do not know how to seek assistance, they frequently endure the abuse silently.

 Our services